Abuhamida/asteroid-hazard-prediction/README.md

 ## Usage

-1. Open Asteroid_Hazard_Prediction.ipynb in Jupyter Notebook.
+1. Open final_project.ipynb in Jupyter Notebook.
 2. Run all cells to reproduce the analysis and model training.
 3. Use the Gradio app for real-time predictions.